Pbotsaris/bc/README.md

 ## Parsing

 Parsing is achieved via a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) implementation.
-Results are stored in an AST and evaluted by recursiving through the tree.
+Results are stored in an AST and evaluted by recursing through the tree.

-Though not part of the current implmentation, a printing is available to vizualize the resulting tree.
+Though not part of the current implementation, a printing is available to vizualize the resulting tree.
 Printing is possible with the following:

       tree_t ast;
       ast.root = parser.parse(&parser, &tokenizer, argv[1]);